Notre Dame Fighting Irish football: Dan Devine era (1975–1980)

-The following season, the Irish lost their first two games including a shocking 3–0 loss to Missouri in South Bend, but would recover to finish the regular season 8–3 and earn a berth in the Cotton Bowl against Houston.
+The following season, the Irish lost their first two games including a shocking 3–0 loss to Missouri in Indiana but would recover to finish the regular season 8–3 and earn a berth in the Cotton Bowl against Houston.
 The Irish used three Montana touchdowns (two passing, one rushing) to recover from a 22-point deficit in the fourth quarter and win 35–34, the largest fourth-quarter comeback in college football history at the time.
 The game became known as the "Chicken Soup Game" after Montana ate a bowl of chicken soup at halftime while battling the flu.
-The 1979 and 1980 Irish did not live up to the standards set by earlier Devine teams, although the former season did see Vagas Ferguson set the single-season program rushing record (1,437 yards) that still stands today.
+The 1979 and 1980 Irish did not live up to the standards set by earlier Devine teams, although the former season did see Vagas Ferguson set the single-season program rushing record (1,437 yards) that still stands as of the end of the 2025 season.

-Because he had the unenviable task of following a legend, Devine came under heavy scrutiny while at Notre Dame and it was felt that he was never fully embraced by the Notre Dame community, despite winning a national championship.
+Because he had the unenviable task of following a legend, Devine came under heavy scrutiny while at Notre Dame, and some observers felt that he was never fully embraced by the Notre Dame community, despite winning a national championship.
 After a 5–2 start in his first season, rumors of incompetence were circulated and that Devine would be dismissed and replaced by Don Shula or even Ara Parseghian (who went so far as to say he would not return to Notre Dame under any circumstances).
 Even on the day of the 1977 USC game, "Dump Devine" bumper stickers were being sold outside Notre Dame Stadium.
 On August 15, 1980, Devine announced that he would be leaving Notre Dame at the end of season, saying he wanted to be able to spend more time with his wife.